 Vacant apartments or homes are a major fact of life in Quincy City Center.
 The current real estate vacancy rate here is 30.2%.
 This is higher than the rate of vacancies in 95.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, the Quincy City Center neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Quincy City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.

 Also, in the Quincy City Center neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 15.2% of residents here.
 This is a higher proportion of walking commuters than we found in 97.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!